Homelite UT26HBV - 400 CFM Gas Handheld Blower Vac

 Zoom on the Homelite UT26HBV

-The Homelite UT26HBV offers customizable airflow through its variable speed settings, along with integrated cruise control for convenient operation.
+The Homelite UT26HBV features customizable airflow through its variable speed settings and effortless speed maintenance with built-in cruise control.

 This blower weighs 9.5 lbs (dry) and its handheld form makes one-handed operation straightforward.